discretize/discretize-guides/builds/elementalist/power-staff-weaver/index.md

 Weaver has some utilities in the form of burst <Condition name="vulnerability"/>, AoE <Condition name="blind"/>, <Skill id="5536"/> and easy <Boon name="might"/> pre-stacking.
 The bad news is that Weaver is really squishy compared to the old Tempest, it has no reflects, no fast reachable crowd control skills apart from <Skill id="5733"/> and looses access to <Boon name="stability"/> and <Boon name="protection"/> from Overloads.

 Arcane Weaver somewhat mitigates the squishiness by taking <Trait id="257"/> and providing good <Boon name="protection"/> uptimes with <Trait id="264"/>.
 It also provides around 7 stacks <Boon name="might"/> uptime for the party, even more with around 30% boon duration from <Item id="79722"/> and <Trait id="2004"/>.
 This allows a replacement of the <Specialization name="druid"/> with another <Specialization name="weaver"/> as there is enough <Boon name="might"/> on the party and you "only" loose <Skill id="31582" profession="ranger"/>, <Skill id="12497" profession="ranger"/> and <Trait id="1016" profession="ranger"/> (redundant with <Trait id="2177"/>) but gain much more DPS.

+With the latest balance patch sword weaver, Fresh Air Tempest and Air staff have returned to the meta.

+Sword weaver does the highest consistent damage against big hitbox and very good damage against small, but loses <Trait id="257"/>, <Boon name="protection"/> and <Boon name="might"/> generation.
+As a melee only build it will have also bad times with social akwardness or melee hate fights.
+It is the best choice for statics on some bosses, but requires careful might management.

+Fresh Air Tempest has most likely the best burst and great might capabilities with <Skill name="Heat Sync"/>, but can suffer from the need to always land his Air Overloads.

+Air Staf also loses <Trait id="257"/>, <Boon name="protection"/> and <Boon name="might"/> generation for slightly better damage modifier in fights with long broken breakbars.

+All around for casual runs arcane staff is still the most consisten choice for Weaver.

 <Divider text="Equipment"/>